Stuart Andrew: Treasurer of the Household

 In the February 2020 reshuffle he was appointed Deputy Chief Whip and promoted to Treasurer of the Household.

 On 10 September 2020, Andrew stood in for Jacob Rees-Mogg as Acting Leader of the House of Commons in Business Questions as Rees-Mogg was self-isolating awaiting the results of a COVID-19 test on his son.

 During the COVID-19 pandemic emergency arrangements, he held a large number of proxy votes for other Conservative MPs, and at one stage in 2021 personally controlled 333 votes (a majority) in the House of Commons.
 He did not always cast these proxy votes the same way, instead following the instructions of individual MPs.

 He was sworn of the Privy Council of the United Kingdom in 2021.

 Minister of State for Housing

 In a cabinet reshuffle on 8 February 2022, Andrew was appointed Minister of State for Housing.

-On 6 July 2022, Andrew resigned from the role of Minister of State for Housing due to the recent scandals involving the former Conservative Party leader and Prime Minister Boris Johnson, most recently the Chris Pincher scandal.
+On 6 July 2022, Andrew resigned from the role of Minister of State for Housing due to the scandals involving the former Conservative Party leader and Prime Minister Boris Johnson, most recently the Chris Pincher scandal.
 He stated that "There comes a time when you have to look at your own personal integrity and that time is now.
 Therefore, given recent events I have no other choice to resign.
 Our party, particularly our members and more importantly our great country, deserve better".